Classical information transmission capacity of quantum black holes

+We have not here addressed the fate of quantum information that crosses the black hole horizon, or the capacity to reconstruct the {\em quantum} states that formed the black hole.
+The former (signaling with quantum states) is possible in principle, as has been discussed for quantum communication in Rindler space~\cite{Bradleretal2012}.
+A calculation of the quantum capacity of a black hole should also shed more light on current controversies that are centered on understanding the properties of entanglement between signalers, observers and the black hole, black hole complementarity~\cite{Susskindetal1993,Stephensetal1994}, and whether quantum ``firewalls"~\cite{AMPS2012} are necessary to prevent a violation of the no-cloning theorem.
+Finally, we may learn about the ultimate fate of the equivalence principle in the light of quantum information.

+We thus conclude that black holes are, information-theoretically speaking, fairly ordinary black bodies that scramble the signals we may endeavor to send, but conserve information after all.
+In hindsight it is perhaps ironic that Hawking radiation, which for many years was viewed as the herald of a fundamental violation of the laws of quantum mechanics, is instead instrumental in preserving the integrity of quantum mechanics, because it upholds the no-cloning theorem.

-0.25cm {\bf Acknowledgements} We are grateful to N.J.
+\ack We are grateful to N.J.
 Cerf and C.O.
 Wilke for crucial discussions and comments on the manuscript.
-We also thank J.P.
+We also thank K. Br\'adler, P.C.W.
+Davies, C.G.
+Callan, J.P.
 Dowling, D. Gottesman, G.M.
 Hockney, P. Kok, H. Lee, and U. Yurtsever for discussions.
 This work was carried out in part at the Jet Propulsion Laboratory (California Institute of Technology) under a contract with NASA, with support from the Army Research Office's grant \# DAAD19-03-1-0207.